louarn-rous/conlang/README.md

 ## Verbs

-Conjugation functions by appending an ending to the stem of the verb.
+Verbs are conjugated by appending the desired tense's suffixal to the verb's stem.
+When the action of the verb is described as a potential without being in a specific time (almost always when the verb precedes another, which IS conjugated).

 | Voice   | Active | Active | Passive | Passive |
 | :---:   |:-----: | :----: | :----:  | :----:  |